naveedn/naveed-website/content/posts/2020-03-13-evaluating-the-alternatives-to-the-leetcode-style-interview.md

 3. It needs to scale in terms of cost / time / effort.
 It respects the candidate's time, and can work for engineering teams of 10 or 10,000.
 4. It should be a realistic proxy for everyday development, and is designed so a candidate can leverage prior experience in demonstrating tech skills

 The solutions above, while close, don't fully satisfy my criteria for a sane and rigorous interview process -- although if I saw more of Alternative 1 or 3, I'd be happy.

 In my experience, there was a certain class of interview that met all the criteria above and hasn't been discussed yet.
-I'm still writing that piece, so check back next week!
+However, I'm still writing that piece, so check back next week!

 **NOTE:** As I alluded to earlier, there is no one-size-fits all.
 If the current non-LC based assessments are your jam, then more power to you!
 I would recommend taking a look at [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) so you can find your next company! <3